theianchia/crossover-price-signals/README.md

 <div align="center">
   <h3>Short-term Crossover Tracking with BTC/USDT</h3>
-  <p>Identifying trends and signals using Crossovers on real-time BTC/USDT prices</p>
+  <p>Identifying trends using SMA crossovers on real-time BTC/USDT prices</p>
 </div>

 ## About The Project
-This project aims to gain insights into market dynamics by using
-* Simple Moving Average (SMA) as a technical indicator to predict future price trends
+* This project aims to gain insights into market dynamics by using Simple Moving Average (SMA) as a technical indicator to predict future price trends
-* Bid-Ask Spread balance to understand buying and selling pressure and market sentiments

-By comparing SMA and the current mid-price, we look for `crossovers` which might signal potential momentum as the price rises above or falls below the short-term historical average
+* By comparing SMA and the current mid-price, we look for `crossovers` which might signal potential momentum or market sentiment as the price rises above or falls below the short-term average
+* We are also able to access the liquidity of the market and overall ease for traders to enter and exit positions by accessing the bid-ask spread

 ##### Real-time BTC/USDT price data from Binance
 * [KLine/Candlestick Stream](https://binance-docs.github.io/apidocs/spot/en/#kline-candlestick-streams)